bbauska/css-mastering-css/README.md

 }
 </pre>

-And inside the script need to tell npm to use the new postcss package you just installed and also where to find your compiled CSS file:
+<p>And inside the script need to tell npm to use the new postcss package
+you just installed and also where to find your compiled CSS file:</p>

 <pre>
 {